darnocer/soul-science/content/blog/test-2.md

 ---
-title: This is a test blog
+title: This is a test blog with a longer title
 summary: This is an example description
 aliases:
 tags: